• Skip to main content

 2. Cold semi-soft butter, cut into cubes.
 Make sure it's not melting.

-3. Add additional flour, I added about 4 tablespoon more.
-Knead until dough is elastic, and pulling away from the sides of the bowl.
+3. Add additional flour, I added about 4 tbsp more.
+Knead until the dough is elastic, and pulls away from the sides of the bowl.
 Do a pane test to check the texture of the dough.

 4. Cover the bowl with plastic wrap and seal the edges.
 I find that the yeast activates more quickly when moisture is locked-in in the bowl.